-Awards – Due April 15
+Awards Deadline April 15

 AENJ believes the rationale for conferring awards is twofold.
 First, to recognize those individuals within the membership who have achieved the highest level of professionalism in the field of visual arts education.
 Second, to show appreciation to those individuals and/or organizations who have contributed their services in an exemplary manner to the Art Educators of New Jersey and to the goals espoused for the profession.

 The Nomination Form is now online.
-Click Here

-The Award Categories are as follows:
+The Award Categories include:

 The Distinguished Achievement Award